Easy & Colorful DIY Headboard Project

 Once you have your design mapped out, it’s time to cut!
 Measure twice (!) and use your circular saw to make the cuts.

-Step 3: Smooth and Refine Your Shapes
+Smooth and Refine Your Shapes

 After your pieces are cut, you’ll want to sand all the edges and surfaces to get them nice and smooth.